temporalio/cli/temporalcli/commandsmd/commands.md

 * `--job-id` (string) - The Batch Job Id to terminate.
 Required.
 * `--reason` (string) - Reason for terminating the Batch Job.
 Required.

-### temporal env: Manage environments.
+### temporal env: Manage environments

+Environments allow you to specify named sets of flags to apply by default.
+Most commonly, environments are used to override the `--address` flag to point to different Temporal Server instances (for example, having different "dev" and "prod" environments).

-Use the '--env <env name>' option with other commands to point the CLI at a different Temporal Server instance.
-If --env is not passed, the 'default' environment is used.
+Use the `--env` option with any `temporal` command to choose the environment.
+You can also specify the environment using the `TEMPORAL_ENV` environment variable.
+If no environment is specified, the 'default' environment is used.

-### temporal env delete: Delete an environment or environment property.
+### temporal env delete: Delete an environment or environment property

 `temporal env delete --env environment [-k property]`